svemoe/website/README.md

 ## Deployment

-I have a `post-receive` hook that checks out the work tree to a directory on the server.
+I have a `git post-receive` hook that checks out the work tree to a directory on the server.

 The hook then runs `make` inside this directory.
-The target directory points to the place from where I serve the page with `nginx`.
+`DST_DIR` points to the place from where I serve the page with `nginx`.

 ## See also